 Jabra has built a reputation for providing high-quality sound across all categories.
 And the case is no different with the Speak 810.
 When tested, the speakerphone performed flawlessly in both directions.

 In a room medium-sized of 15 people, everyone was able to hear the other party.
-Conversely, the other was able to hear everyone in the room – regardless of his/her distance from the speakerphone.
+Conversely, the other could hear everyone in the room – regardless of their distance from the speakerphone.

 The speakerphone’s major highlights are the six ZoomTalk microphones.
 These are optimized to pick up nothing but human speech.